INTERVIEW WITH ENRICO ROSA, FROM PROG ROCK BAND “CAMPO DI MARTE”

 So I met my old friend Mauro who also missed me and the music we could play together and that was it, we had to be born again.

 CARLOS VAZ – We can hear lots of different musical styles in the Band´s music, from progressive rock to jazz, and even classical music.
 What is your opinion about the band´s musical style, and can we consider “Campo di Marte” a Progressive Rock Band still today?

 ENRICO ROSA – “Campo di Marte” is Progressive Rock and Progressive Rock is progressive because is done by more than rock, to limit a music art is to take away the heart of the music and the musician which is always in search of itself and of the universal language.

 Music has no limits, I use to say to my students: music has no limits, but musicians have.

 CARLOS VAZ – Reading some reviews around the internet, we found someone that wrote: – “Campo di Marte album was the most obscure Italian albums, probably the reason that it doesn’t have the same “sort” of others bands as PFM, Le Orme, Banco del Mutuo Soccorso, etc.” Do you believe in “sort”?
-Why “Campo di Marte” wouldn´t have the same “sort” of others?
+Why “Campo di Marte” wouldn´t have the same “sort” as others?

 ENRICO ROSA – The band did not have a chance to be on the road as “Campo di Marte” after the record was released, so how could anybody know our music and the band have another sort.